ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 #### Helper State

-The helper state is an optional parameter of an aggregate request that the helper can use to carry state across requests.
+The helper state is an optional parameter of the verify-start and verify-next requests that the helpers can use to carry state across requests.
 At least part of the state will usually need to be encrypted in order to protect user privacy.
 However, the details of precisely how the state is encrypted and the information that it carries is up to the helper implementation.

-### Output Share Request {#output-share-request}
+### Output-Share Request {#output-share-request}

 Once the aggregators have verified at least as many reports as required for the PPM task, the leader issues an *output share request* to each helper.
 The helper